TITLE 16 OCCUPATIONAL

 course in expanded practice.

-A. Proof of current BLS/CPR
+A. Proof of current BLS/CPR certification

 B. Proof of completion

-of at least three semester hours of college level biochemistry from an accredited
+of at least three semester hours of college level biochemistry from an

-approved college level on line course is acceptable.
+level online course is acceptable.

 16.2.18.21 INTRAVENOUS THERAPY EDUCATIONAL